 Perform a factory reset

+Scary?
+Yes.
+Needed?
+Possibly.
 “This is a last-resort tactic that should only really be used if nothing else works.
 This method will completely erase all data from your phone, including any spyware,” notes Kent-Payne.
-“This will wipe your personal data, too, so make sure you back up any contacts, photos, videos, etc., that you want to keep.
+“This will wipe your personal data too, so make sure you back up any contacts, photos, videos, etc., that you want to keep.
 To perform a factory reset on your iOS device, plug your phone into a computer running iTunes, then reset it from there using the Restore iPhone option.”

 Change your passwords

 Good password hygiene is your No. 1 way to beef up your iPhone security after the spyware is toast.
 “After removing spyware, you’ll want to reset all your passwords, or at least your most critical and commonly used ones, in case the spyware contained a keyboard logger,” Lurey advises.
 “A password manager will make this task a lot easier.
 Plus, it will keep your passwords safe moving forward, so if you didn’t have a password manager before, get one now.”

 - Craig Lurey, chief technology officer and cofounder of Keeper Security